AgentTorch/AgentTorch/docs/contributing.md

 > mkdocs serve
 ```

+> Rememeber to add any new pages to the sidebar by editing `mkdocs.yaml`.

 If you wish to write a tutorial, write it in a Jupyter Notebook, and then
 convert it to a markdown file using `nbconvert`: